-We first came across Black Cat Café a few years ago, and on our first visit we went to try their tofish and chips, which is to date still the best tofish I have ever had.
-And every time we have returned, we have had the pleasure of trying something new, as their menu is constantly changing to make the best of the ingredients they have in that day.
-For this reason, it is always worth checking their social media, or calling up to see what they have on, but regardless of what they're cooking up, it's going to be delicious!
+We first came across Black Cat Cafe a few years ago, and on our first visit, we went to try their tofish and chips, which is to date still the best tofish I have ever had.
+And every time we’ve returned, we’ve had the pleasure of trying something new, as their menu is constantly changing to make the best of the ingredients they have in that day.
+For this reason, it is always worth checking their social media or calling up to see what they have on, but regardless of what they’re cooking up, it’s going to be delicious!

-On this occasion we decided to go there for breakfast.
-We had previously been to black cat for breakfast after seeing a post about their croissants and deciding that we had to try them.
-They are made at Benk and Bo Bakery, who are in constant conversation with Black Cat Café about ways that they can improve them, which seems impossible, but they somehow manage it!
-We took a seat at a table by the window and approached the counter to see what goodies they had in today.
+On this occasion, we decided to go there for breakfast.
+We’d previously been to Black Cat for breakfast after seeing a post about their croissants and deciding that we had to try them.
+They’re made at Benk and Bo Bakery, who are in constant conversation with Black Cat Café about ways that they can improve them, which seems impossible, but they somehow manage it!
+We took a seat at a table by the window and approached the counter to see what goodies they had in.
 Greeted by both almond croissants and pain au chocolat, and being unable to choose between the two, we got one of each!
 To go with them I ordered my usual black americano and Freya tried one of their iced oat milk lattes.
 Both the croissants and coffees were superb.
-Freya's iced oat milk latte was perfectly balanced by the ratio of coffee to oat milk, creating a refreshing and creamy coffee.
+Freya’s iced oat milk latte was perfectly balanced by the ratio of coffee to oat milk, creating a refreshing and creamy coffee.
 The pain au chocolat was no JusRoll fiasco, it was crispy, flaky, and everything you would ever want a croissant to be.
 The ridges across the top created more surface area, creating extra room for the pasty to become delicate and crisp.
 The almond croissant was delicious too, it reminded me of a pre-veganism holiday we took to Paris, where each morning we would stop past the corner bakery and pick up the most amazing almond croissants and a coffee for breakfast as we strolled the Parisian streets.